Abhigyan103/AniAirs/animu-backend/README.md

 When you hit `F5` in VS Code, it looks for a top level `.vscode` folder with a `launch.json` file.

 You can debug in the following ways:
-* **Launch Program** - transpile typescript to javascript via npm build, then launch the app with the debugger attached on startup
+* **Launch Program** - transpile typescript to javascript via `yarn build`, then launch the app with the debugger attached on startup
 * **Attach by Process ID** - run the project in debug mode.
 This is mostly identical to the "Node.js: Attach by Process ID" template with one minor change.
 We added `"protocol": "inspector"` which tells VS Code that we're using the latest version of Node which uses a new debug protocol.
 * **Jest Current File** - have a Jest test file open and active in VSCode, then debug this specific file by setting break point.
 All tests are not run.